Chapter Text

 “Gem, have you called your parents yet?”
 Devon asks, as though on the verge of a precipice.

 “No,” she replies, honest.
 The thought of her parents brings a new sort of ache, the erosion of memory somehow worse with them.
 All the images she can conjure are hardly glimpses from her strict upbringing, their disdain for her chosen career, their distant gazes.
-Only one sharpness remains—one particular phone call—their resentment over the speaker evident as the complained that there were no grandchildren.
+Only one sharpness remains—one particular phone call—their resentment over the speaker evident as they complained that there were no grandchildren.
 They had no idea what she and Mark were going through, and she never told them.
 When Mark handed her the Nokia in the aftermath, it had been the first thing on her mind to call them, but she had gradually, shamefully deflated.

 “Why not?”